ivpn/ivpn.net/src/content/pages/trust.md

     100% of revenue is generated from selling VPN consumer subscriptions.

     ## Part II.
 Privacy: Logging/Data Collection Practices and Responding to Law Enforcement

-1.  ### Does the service store any data or metadata generated during a VPN session (from connection to disconnection) after the session is terminated?
+4.  ### Does the service store any data or metadata generated during a VPN session (from connection to disconnection) after the session is terminated?
 If so what data? (including data from Client / VPN app, APIs, VPN gateways).

     No.

-2.  ### Does your company store (or share with others) any user browsing and/or network activity data, including DNS lookups and records of domain names and websites visited?
+5.  ### Does your company store (or share with others) any user browsing and/or network activity data, including DNS lookups and records of domain names and websites visited?

     No.

-3.  ### Do you have a clear process for responding to legitimate requests for data from law enforcement and courts?
+6.  ### Do you have a clear process for responding to legitimate requests for data from law enforcement and courts?

     Yes, please see [Law Enforcement Legal Process Guidelines](/legal-process-guidelines/) and [transparency report](/transparency-report/).